DataDog/integrations-extras/akeyless_gateway/README.md

 #### For a standalone Gateway running on Docker

-To configure the Akeyless Gateway integration on a [Standalone Gateway](https://docs.akeyless.io/docs/install-and-configure-the-gateway):
+To configure the Akeyless Gateway integration on a [Standalone Gateway][4]:

-1. Create a local file called `otel-config.yaml` with the below configuration.
-Set the relevant API Key of your Datadog server, and the relevant [Datadog site][1] (i.e. `app.datadoghq.com`).
+1. Create a local file called `otel-config.yaml` with the following configuration.
+Set the relevant API Key of your Datadog server, and the relevant [Datadog site][1] such as `app.datadoghq.com`.

 ```
 exporters: